wordswords/dotfiles/README.md

 language server.
 4. `:CocRename` for language server assisted refactoring by renaming a constant, e.g. method, variable etc.
-5. `gd` to jump to the method/class definition under the cursor
+5. `gd` to jump to the definition of the language object under the cursor.
+6. `gy` to jump to the type definition of the language object under cursor.
+7. `gi` to jump to the implementation of the language object under cursor.
+8. `gr` to show all references to the language object under cursor.
-6. `K` for the language feature under the cursor to pull up the language server documentation for that feature.
+9. `K` for the language feature under the cursor to pull up the language server documentation for that feature.
-7. `:help coc-nvim` for the reference documentation for Coc.vim
+10. `:help coc-nvim` for the reference documentation for Coc.vim

 # Git Fugitive Plugin in Vim